Benefits of Tai chi vs Yoga

 1) Tai Chi is a Martial Art:

 What distinguishes Tai Chi from other forms of exercise and meditation?
 The fact that it involves coordinated movements (called “forms”) makes Tai Chi somewhat similar to yoga, but the ultimate aim of yoga isn’t movement.
-In addition to helping people develop internal awareness and self-discipline, one goal of yoga is to help practitioners gain control over their bodily processes.
+In addition to helping people develop internal awareness and self-discipline, yoga aims to help practitioners gain control over their bodily processes.

-This focus on physical movement makes Tai Chi martial art, as opposed to merely an exercise program or spiritual discipline.
-Yoga postures (asanas) do involve some physical effort, but there is no such thing as a competitive yoga “match” or tournament, as there is in Tai Chi.
+This focus on physical movement makes Tai Chi a martial art rather than merely an exercise program or spiritual discipline.
+Yoga postures (asanas) involve some physical effort, but there is no such thing as a competitive yoga “match” or tournament as in Tai Chi.

 2) Tai Chi is Uniquely Suited to the Needs of Older People: